evilz/vscode-reveal/README.md

 ## <a id="pdf"></a> Print to PDF

 To export your presentation to pdf you can:
-- click on pdf icon in sidebar
+- click on PDF icon in the sidebar
 - call the command `Revealjs: Export in PDF`